jhaenchen/procrastitask/README.md

 You may configure an alternate location for the storage of your data.
 This allows you to store the file to a place like Dropbox or iCloud and view it on your phone, since it's just JSON.
 It also helps you back up your tasks.

 To create a custom config:
-* Create config.ini next to the Python executable.
+* Create config.ini at the top level of this project, next to this README file, for example.
 In the file:
 ```
 [taks_config]